zzhou117/final_project/README.md

 renv::restore()

 Second Step:
-Run the main.R file to load the packages, run the clean.R file, and analysis.R file.
+Run the main.R file, which will load the packages and run both the clean.R and analysis.R files.

 The results will be generated automatically.